Defining words

 The ; word is just a delimiter; an unpaired occurrence throws a parse error:

-There are additional parsing words whose syntax is delimited by ;, and they are all implemented by calling parse-definition.
+There are additional parsing words whose syntax is delimited by ;, and they are all implemented by calling parse-definition or parse-array-def.